 The Rubin Museum of Art in New York City "is a dynamic environment that stimulates learning, promotes understanding, and inspires personal connections to the ideas, cultures, and art of Himalayan Asia."

-As such, The Rubin releases a new podcast every Wednesday that serves as a 30-minute meditation session led by a prominent teacher from the New York area.
-Though it is not produced or specifically endorsed by the The Rubin, I have found the Bob Thurman Podcast to be an interesting way to learn about Buddhism and the beautiful works of art on display at The Rubin.
+As such, the Rubin releases a new podcast every Wednesday that serves as a 30-minute meditation session led by a prominent teacher from the New York area.
+Though it is not produced or specifically endorsed by the Rubin, the Bob Thurman Podcast is also an interesting way to learn about Buddhism and the beautiful works of art on display at the Rubin.

 05 of 09